-Kathmandu to Lukla Bus services is one of the easy accesses to get in Everest and people of Khumbu to run their daily activities and trekkers who would like to wonder in the Himalayan.
-This Road is the link between Kathmandu to top of the world Mt.
+Kathmandu to Lukla Bus services is one of the easy accesses to get to Everest and the people of Khumbu to run their daily activities and trekkers who would like to wander in the Himalayan.
+This Road is the link between Kathmandu and the top of the world Mt.
 Everest as the backbone of tourism.
-Lukla is considered getaway of Everest Base Camp Trek, during the peak season more than four hundred trekkers pass through the Luka to Everest Trek in a single day.
-The bus from Kathmandu to Lukla will break through the dependency of Lukla flight, which was compiling to stock at Lukla for days due to weather obstacle.
+Lukla is considered a getaway from Everest Base Camp Trek, during the peak season more than four hundred trekkers pass through the Luka to Everest Trek in a single day.
+The bus from Kathmandu to Lukla will break through the dependency of the Lukla flight, which was compiling to stock at Lukla for days due to weather obstacles.

-The Local Government of Khumbu Pasang Lahmu Rural Municipality has declared 100 Kilometer Tourism Road network from Salleri to the doorstep of Everest at Lukla, Chaurikharka within this fiscal year.
-The road districts headquarter of Solukhumbu Salleri to Andheri (30 Km) was already built and further 40 km road track Anadheri to Kharikhola and Bupsa at Madhyadudhkoshi Rural Municipality has completed.
-Local governments Madhyadudhkoshi Rural Municipality and Khumbu Pasang Lahmu Rural Municipality of Sholukhumbu have signed up to open remaining of 30 Kilometers road up to Lukla and Chaurikharka by this year link to the Solu and Khumbu.
-Solukhumbu district is divided into two parts; Solu and Khumbu, the lower region below the Lukla called Solu and above Lukla called Khumbu, it is home of Mt.
-Everest, some other famous peaks and pannier legendary mountaineer Sherpa’s.
+The Local Government of Khumbu Pasang Lahmu Rural Municipality has declared a 100 Kilometer Tourism Road network from Salleri to the doorstep of Everest at Lukla, Chaurikharka within this fiscal year.
+The road district's headquarter of Solukhumbu Salleri to Andheri (30 Km) was already built and a further 40 km road track from Andheri to Kharikhola and Bupsa at Madhyadudhkoshi Rural Municipality has been completed.
+Local governments Madhyadudhkoshi Rural Municipality and Khumbu Pasang Lahmu Rural Municipality of Sholukhumbu have signed up to open the remaining 30 Kilometers road up to Lukla and Chaurikharka by this year to link to the Solu and Khumbu.
+Solukhumbu district is divided into two parts; Solu and Khumbu, the lower region below the Lukla is called Solu and above Lukla is called Khumbu, it is home to Mt.
+Everest, some other famous peaks, and pannier legendary mountaineer Sherpa’s.

-If you are searching, How to Get to Lukla without Flying, Kathmandu to Lukla by Road is the best option to get in Everest Base Camp in shortest time by road and less amount of money.
-Before Kathmandu to Luka Road, the trekkers were dependent on Lukla flight.
-Lukla Airport was established in 1964, initiation by Sir Edmund Hillary and Tenzing Norge Sherpa, it is one of the most famous airports in the world due to its runway structure with 11.7% gradient and 527 m (1,729 ft) × 30 m (98 ft) and surrounded geographical structure.
-Some time the trekkers are not ready to dear adventures flight to Lukla, and they have the option either change their trekking destination or walk from Jiri or Salleri taking more additional days.
-But now the road access to the Bupsa and Kharikhola makes easy travel for trekkers who wish to avoid the Lukla flight and like to trek in Everest by the budget way.
+If you are searching, How to Get to Lukla without Flying, Kathmandu to Lukla by Road is the best option to get to Everest Base Camp in the shortest time road and for less amount money.
+Before Kathmandu to Luka Road, the trekkers were dependent on the Lukla flight.
+Lukla Airport was established in 1964, initiation by Sir Edmund Hillary and Tenzing Norge Sherpa, it is one of the most famous airports in the world due to its runway structure with an 11.7% gradient and 527 m (1,729 ft) × 30 m (98 ft) and surrounded geographical structure.
+Sometimes the trekkers are not ready for the dear adventurous flight to Lukla, and they have the option to either change their trekking destination or walk from Jiri or Salleri taking more additional days.
+But now the road access to the Bupsa and Kharikhola makes easy travel for trekkers who wish to avoid the Lukla flight and like to trek Everest on a budget way.

 Table of Contents